 Associates Attend Women of Color Leadership Conference

-Corporate associate Tanisha Edwards and private equity associate Nia Oates recently attended the Women of Color Leadership Conference in Washington, D.C., with support from the Joan D. Fuller professional development grant for women attorneys at the firm.
-In this Q&A, they discuss their experience at and key takeaways from the conference.
+Private equity associate Nia Oates attended the Women of Color Leadership Conference in Washington, D.C., with support from the Joan D. Fuller professional development grant for women attorneys at the firm.
+In this Q&A, she discusses her experience at and key takeaways from the conference.

 The trip was sponsored by Ropes & Gray’s Women’s Forum, which offers a wealth of educational, professional development and networking opportunities.
 The Joan D. Fuller Development Grant is just one of the programs led by the Women’s Forum to help women attorneys cultivate relationships with colleagues, clients and prospective clients.
 The Women’s Forum also organizes events at which clients and guest speakers are invited to address a number of key career topics, including networking, marketing, mentoring, leadership training and business development.
 In addition, the Women’s Forum hosts formal and informal social events to provide women lawyers with the opportunity to build relationships and develop the essential skills for a successful legal career.

 Former associate Tanisha Edwards and associate Nia Oates

 Nia Oates: The Leadership Institute for Women of Color Attorneys was a three-day conference in Washington, D.C. held from March 27 to March 29.
 The event brings together women of color attorneys for the opportunity to network and attend panels and programs on a variety of topics.
 The program is designed to help them gain the skills necessary to excel in the legal field.